 Government motions to approve affirmative statutory instruments fall when Parliament is prorogued and must be re-tabled at the start of the next parliamentary session.
 However, the statutory instruments themselves do not need to be re-tabled.

-There are currently 17 government bills in Parliament, 10 in the Commons and seven in the Lords.
+There are currently 14 government bills in Parliament, 10 in the Commons and four in the Lords.
 These include several key Brexit bills – such as the Immigration, Fisheries and Agriculture Bills – which the government will need to pass shortly after a no-deal Brexit.
-There are also bills on other policy issues – including domestic abuse and the restoration and renewal of the Palace of Westminster.
+There are also bills on other policy issues – including domestic abuse and divorce.

 Some of these bills cannot be carried over under current procedures, including the Financial Services (Implementation of Legislation) Bill and Trade Bill – both of which are needed shortly after a no-deal Brexit.
 This is because both bills were introduced in the House other than that which they are currently being considered in, and current parliamentary rules in the Commons, and past practice in the Lords, indicate that bills can only be carried over from the House they are introduced in.
 The government will therefore need to try and pass these bills before Parliament is prorogued (although this is unlikely given the short amount of time available and the risk of unwelcome amendments), reintroduce them in the next session, or abandon them entirely.

-Other bills, such as the Domestic Abuse, Agriculture, Immigration and Fisheries Bills could all be carried over into the next session.
-However, given many MPs strongly oppose the planned prorogation, it is unclear if the government will be able to secure enough support to carry over these bills.
+Other bills, such as the Agriculture, Immigration and Fisheries Bills could all be carried over into the next session.
+However, given many MPs may oppose prorogation, it is unclear if the government will be able to secure enough support to carry over these bills.
 As individual motions are needed to carry over each bill, it is possible that some, less controversial, bills may be carried over, while others will fall.

 If bills are carried over to the next parliamentary session, the limited parliamentary time available means they are highly unlikely to make it onto the statute book before 31 October.